cosmos/sdk-tutorials/b9lab-content/2-what-is-cosmos/02-blockchain-and-cosmos.md

 Let's begin our journey with a brief review of blockchain technology, how Cosmos came into being, and what it brings to the world:

-* An internet of blockchains.
+* An internet of blockchains;
-* A better DApp user experience.
+* A better DApp user experience;
-* A simplified specialised DApp development experience.
+* A simplified specialised DApp development experience;
-* Facilitated scalability.
+* Facilitated scalability;
-* Increased sovereignty to DApps.
+* Increased sovereignty to DApps;
 * Speed and fast finality.

 ## The World of Blockchains - From Public General-Purpose to Purpose-Built Chains